pSpitzner/beets-flask/README.md

 ```
 docker exec -it beets-flask /usr/bin/tmux attach-session -t beets-socket-term
 ```
-Beware, you can close the tmux session, and we have not yet implemented a way to restart it.
-(Just restart the container)

 If you use iTerm on macOS and want to create a profile for connecting to the tmux session natively:
 ```